bmjcode/anagram/README.md

+This package contains an anagram finder and some other programs for constructing words from a restricted pool of letters.

 When I was growing up, a local restaurant had this puzzle on their kids' menu:

 *How many words can you spell using the letters in "leprechaun"?*